Griffon v2: Advancing Multimodal Perception with High-Resolution Scaling and Visual-Language Co-Referring: Experiments

-Object detection and counting represent essential visual perception tasks, presenting significant challenges with multiple categories and dense object scenarios.
-We conduct experiments on these two tasks as the first LVLM and demonstrate our fine-grained perception ability in complex and dense scenarios.
+Object detection and counting are essential visual perception tasks, presenting significant challenges with multiple categories and dense objects.
+We evaluate models on these two tasks as the first LVLM and demonstrate our fine-grained perception ability in complex and dense scenarios.

 \textbf{Object Detection.} The object detection task is evaluated on MSCOCO val2017 \cite{lin2014microsoft} using textual references and Griffon-13B's prompt.
-We input all test categories simultaneously for each image, and calculate confidence score for each prediction following \cite{zhan2023griffon}.
-As illustrated in \cref{tab:detection results}, we outperform existing expert models, including Faster RCNN (C4 and FPN) and DAB-DETR, with fewer training epochs and lower input resolution.
-Moreover, we achieve substantial improvements across all metrics compared to the generalist Griffon-13B.
+We input all test categories simultaneously for each image and calculate the confidence score for each prediction following \cite{zhan2023griffon}.
+As illustrated in Table \ref{tab: detection results}, we outperform existing expert models, including Faster RCNN (C4 and FPN)\cite{ren2015faster} and DAB-DETR\cite{liu2022dab}, with fewer training epochs and lower input resolution.
+Moreover, we outperform the first pure LVLM generalist Griffon-13B under the same data and training settings as depicted in Figure \ref{fig: resolution}, and also achieve substantial improvements across all metrics compared to the generalist Griffon-13B overall.
+Compared to Lumen\cite{jiao2025lumen}, which uses a task-specific decoder to output detection results, our Griffon v2 surpasses by 3.2\% on mAP score, showcasing the superior detection capability of ours.
+The latest Qwen2.5-VL\cite{bai2025qwen25vl}, in contrast, faces challenges in object detection, as the partition-based high-resolution structure may lose edge details and contexts of patches and is not the optimal solution for intensive multi-object localization under high-resolution.

 \textbf{Object Counting.} Object counting is conducted with visual references and tested on the unseen test classes set of FSCD-LVIS \cite{nguyen2022few} aiming for accurate counting and facilitating generalization comparisons.
 The visual reference is constructed by randomly selecting one example box from the set and screenshotting the region in the image.
-As depicted in \cref{tab:counting results}, we surpass existing expert models with lower MAE and NAE.
+For Qwen2.5-VL-7B\cite{bai2025qwen25vl} and InternVL2.5-8B\cite{chen2025internvl25}, we query the model to count the number of the target following their trained settings.
+As depicted in Table \ref{tab:counting results}, we surpass existing classical expert models with lower MAE and NAE.
 Notably, our approach not only outputs the number but also provides the bounding boxes of detected objects.
-This marks the first time LVLMs achieve real expert-level detection and counting, showcasing the superiority of Griffon V2 and the generalization ability of our visual reference approach.
+This marks the first time LVLMs achieve real expert-level detection and counting, showcasing the superiority of Griffon v2 and the generalization ability of our visual reference approach.
+By contrast, Qwen2.5-VL-7B and InternVL2.5-8B struggle to predict the accurate number of specific category of targets in dense scenarios, proving the effectiveness of our high-resolution scaling strategy and co-referring mechanism.